Dental Implants Ridgefield

 Understanding the Cost of Dental Implants

 If you’re curious about the cost of your dental implants, the best way to receive a precise estimate is to come into our office.
 Because of the many variables that can influence the price of your treatment, we must examine your mouth before providing a cost estimate.
 The number of teeth you’re missing, the condition of your oral health, and the strength of your jawbone are just some of the factors that can contribute to the cost of your implants.
-Additionally, you should know that the type of restoration that you need will also impact the price of your overall treatment.
+Additionally, you should know the type of restoration that you need will also impact the price of your overall treatment.

 Dental Implant Failure & Salvage